JoinColony/colonyJS/sdk/docs/_Starters_ColonyStarterAngular.md

 yarn colony-setup
 ```

-### Start Angular
+### Start Dev Server

-Once the network has been seeded, start angular:
+Once your colony has been set up, start the development server:

 ```
 yarn start